1834 - Zion’s Camp traveled about thirty-five miles, passed the Bucyrus, and encamped on the Sandusky plains.

 2001 - A pioneer cabin that once belonged to the grandparents of Marjorie Pay Hinckley, President Hinckley’s wife, was restored at This Is The Place Heritage Park in Salt Lake City, Utah, and is dedicated by President Hinckley.

-2003 - An angel Moroni was added to the steeple of the Provo Utah Temple.
+2003 - An angel Moroni was added to the steeple of the Provo Utah Temple 31 years after it was dedicated.

 2006 - Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles climbed a hill in the city of Trencin, and dedicated the land of Slovakia for the preaching of the gospel.